Ph.D., The Ohio State University

 BA, Rhode Island College

-Dr. Janice DeFrances is an experienced school leader and mental health advocate with a proven history of innovator, effective program development and team building for meaningful change is learning environments.
-In July 2011, she was appointed Director of Rhode Island’s Department of Children, Youth and Families.
-Prior to her new role, she served for thirty-five years in both the public and private sector as a school principal, special education director, and CEO.
-She holds two masters degrees in special education and counseling, a doctorate in administration/special education, and a post-doctorate in neuropsychology.
+Dr. Janice DeFrances is an experienced school leader and mental health advocate with a proven history of innovator, effective program development, and team building for meaningful change in learning environments.
+Dr. DeFrances has extensive experience in both the public and private sector as a school principal, special education director, and CEO.
+She holds two master's degrees in special education and counseling, a doctorate in administration/special education, and a post-doctorate in neuropsychology.
 In addition to her administrative duties, Dr. DeFrances continues her work as an educator and researcher, with a focus in the areas of child development, holistic education, and the promotion of positive mental health, applying theory to practice and developing effective programs to serve children, youth and families.
-She served eight years on the North Kingstown School Committee, serving also on the policy subcommittee and is chairperson.
+She served eight years on the North Kingstown School Committee, serving also on the policy subcommittee, and as is the chairperson.

 MLA, Harvard University